xjiae/HDDDS/description.md

 (Usage Note: Duplicate for each known correlation.) -->
-All the features are correlated with each other in a given timestamp.
+All the features are correlated with each other in a given instance.
 Hence, user should treat them as a complete data point when process them.